0x1iii1ii/PPPwn-Luckfox/README.md

 - Shutdown your Luckfox device
 - Execute PPPwn
 - Inject payloads for 9.00 & 11.00 (make sure to enable BinLoader in GoldHEN)
-- Set on/off auto-run PPPwn on boot (off by default)
+- Set on/off auto-run PPPwn on boot (ON by default)
 - Disable Eth0 (to free LAN port)

 You can manually edit the configuration file located at `/etc/pppwn/config.json`.